For more detailed course information, click on a course title below.

 Course ID: 013835

 This course aims to develop the student's mathematical problem solving ability.
-Common heuristics such as problem modification, patterning, contradiction arguments and exploiting symmetry will be examined.
+Common heuristics such as patterning, trying a simpler problem, considering cases, and thinking inductively will be examined.
 A wide range of challenging problems from various branches of mathematics will provide the medium through which these important principles and broad strategies are experienced.

 Mathematics (MATH) 690 Summer Conference for Teachers of Mathematics (0.25) SEM